Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 	- **Another cost function used for multiclass classification is the sparse categorical cross-entropy loss.** It is used when the classes are mutually exclusive, and only one class can be the correct one.
 ![cross_entropy](https://user-images.githubusercontent.com/44112345/212646410-7ca1e75c-ddd4-49a2-a586-a8b154130e1b.JPG)

 ---

+11. **What is Vanishing & Exploding Gradient problem in CNN**.⭐

+`Ans: ` The vanishing and exploding gradient problem is a common issue that can occur in deep neural networks, including convolutional neural networks (CNNs).
+- **The vanishing gradient problem occurs when the gradients of the parameters become very small during the training process**.
+This can happen when the activation function used in the network is a saturating function, such as the sigmoid or hyperbolic tangent, which can squash the gradients to very small values.
+- **The exploding gradient problem occurs when the gradients of the parameters become very large during the training process.** *This can happen when the parameters are not properly initialized, or when the gradients are not properly scaled.* When the gradients become very large, the optimization algorithm can make large updates to the parameters, causing the network to become unstable and diverge.
+---

+12. **How do you approach transfer learning in deep learning, and when would you use a pre-trained model versus training from scratch?**.⭐

+`Ans:`**Transfer learning is a technique in deep learning that allows a model that has been trained on one task to be used as a starting point for a new task.** This can be done by using the pre-trained weights of a model that has already been trained on a large dataset, and then fine-tuning the model on the new task using a smaller dataset.
+- There are several ways to approach transfer learning in deep learning, depending on the specific task and the available resources.
+Some common approaches include:
+	- **Using a pre-trained model as a feature extractor:** In this approach, the pre-trained model is used to extract features from the new task data, and a new classifier is trained on top of the extracted features.
+This is useful when the new task data is small and there is not enough data to train a model from scratch.
+	- **Fine-tuning a pre-trained model:** *In this approach, the pre-trained model is used as a starting point, and the weights of the model are further trained on the new task data.* This is useful when the new task data is similar to the data that the pre-trained model was trained on, and there is enough data to fine-tune the model.
+	- **Using a pre-trained model as an initialization**: In this approach, the pre-trained model is used as an initialization for training a new model from scratch.
+This is useful when the new task data is different from the data that the pre-trained model was trained on, but still has some similarities, and there is enough data to train a new model.
+---

+13. **What are the weight initialization techniques in Deep Learning?**.⭐

+`Ans:`

+Weight initialization is an important step in training deep neural networks, as it can have a significant impact on the network's performance and ability to converge.
+There are several weight initialization techniques that can be used, each with its own advantages and disadvantages.
+Some commonly used weight initialization techniques include:
+- 1.  **Random initialization:** In this technique, *the weights are initialized to random values drawn from a normal or uniform distribution.* This is a simple and widely used technique, but **it can lead to slow convergence or getting stuck in a suboptimal solution.**
+- 2.  **Xavier initialization:** This technique is used to initialize the weights for the layers with saturating activation functions, such as sigmoid and tanh. **It uses a normal distribution with a standard deviation of sqrt(1/(number of input neurons)) to initialize the weights.** This initialization method helps to balance the scale of the input and output of each neuron and can speed up convergence.
+- 3.  **He initialization:** **This technique is used to initialize the weights for the layers with non-saturating activation functions, such as ReLU and its variants.** **It uses a normal distribution with a standard deviation of sqrt(2/(number of input neurons)) to initialize the weights.** This initialization method helps *to prevent the vanishing gradient problem* and can speed up the convergence.
+- 4.  **LeCun initialization:** This technique is similar to the He initialization, but it uses a uniform distribution with a range of sqrt(3/(number of input neurons)) to initialize the weights.
+It is specifically designed for the layers with non-saturating activation functions, such as sigmoid.
+---

+14. **How do Neural Networks get the optimal  Weights  and  Bias  values?**.⭐

+`Ans:`
+- **A multi-headed CNN is a type of neural network architecture that uses multiple parallel branches, each with its own set of layers, to process different aspects of the input data.** These parallel branches are also known as "heads" and they are typically combined at the end of the network to make a final prediction.
+Multi-headed CNNs are useful for tasks that involve multiple types of data, such as image and text data.
+- **A multi-channel CNN** is a type of neural network architecture that uses multiple parallel branches, each with its own set of filters, to process different channels of the input data. *Each channel of the input data corresponds to a different type of feature, such as different color channels in an image.*
+- **Multi-headed CNNs** are used to process multiple types of data, such as image and text, while **multi-channel CNN**s are used to process different channels of a single type of data, such as different color channels in an image.
+Both architectures can improve the performance of the network by learning different features from the data.
+---